-How Grief Shows Up at Work (Even When you Think you’ve Hidden It)
+Clocking In: How Grief Shows Up at Work

 Grief taught me how to “perform wellness.”
 What did that look like?
-I got more conscious about what expression my face was wearing while at the office.
-I wanted to ‘look’ okay.
+I grew conscious about the expressions my face wore while at the office.
+I wanted to ‘look’ okay - although I knew I was not.
 I could not afford for anyone to see how badly my heart was breaking each day.
-Losing my sister to Cancer and my father to a Stroke only six weeks after that left me feeling like my head was on a swivel.
+Losing my sister to Cancer in April and then my father to a Stroke only six weeks after that, left me feeling like my head was on a swivel.
 It was as though the ground beneath my feet had moved, leaving me feeling vulnerable and fragile in ways that I was ashamed to admit.
-For most of my life I had proudly carried this banner of being ‘the strong one’, without even knowing it.
+For most of my life, I had proudly carried this banner of being ‘the strong one’, even without knowing it.
 I was the pillar against which my friends leaned.
-I listened to people’s issues more than I spoke about my own.
-I gave more than I took – whether it be from family, friends or even colleagues.
-I loved that I was always willing to help, to share with and to walk people through a problem until they were clear on how to move forward.
-But ironically, now that I was the one in need, I was ashamed to admit it.
+I listened to other people’s issues more than I spoke about my own.
+I gave more to others than I took – whether it was from family, friends or even colleagues.
+I loved that I was always willing to help the people around me.
+To many of my friends and family, I was their go-to person to share their issues with; seeking advice and sometimes a word of prayer.
+Both of which I was happy to bestow.
+But ironically, now that I was the one in need I was afraid to admit it.
 I didn’t know how to admit it.
 I didn’t know how to ask for help.
-So rather than learn, I began to perform wellness.
-I had a quick smile ready for anyone who looked my way.
+So rather than being honest with the true state of my being, I began to perform wellness.
+I had a quick smile ready for anyone who would look my way.
 I had an automatic “I’m doing well” response for every “how are you?” question.
-I was in the gym digging for those Endorphins like my life depended on it – because it did.
-I busied myself; buried myself in work, taking meetings after meetings, working later hours than was my norm and just doing the most.
-I thought I was doing well too.
-Well enough to get by.
+Like a hard-working farmer out in the field, I spent many hours in the gym plowing for Endorphins like my life depended on it – and believe me, it did.
+I busied myself.
+Buried myself in work taking meetings after meetings, working later hours than was my norm and just doing the most.
+And I was doing well too…or so I thought.
 My personal mantra became ‘a jam-packed day, keeps the memories away’.
-But after only a few months of ‘performing wellness’ in the workplace, the façade started to break.
+However, as inevitable as a shower of rain in October, after a few months of ‘performing wellness’ in the workplace, the façade began to break.

-Grief Showed Up to Work with a Briefcase in Hand
+Grief Showed Up with Her Briefcase in Hand

 It started with missing a meeting here and there.
 Even the ones I had set.
 I would get calls like, “hey, are you jumping on soon?”
-And my response would sound like, “for what?”
-Then I would slap my forehead in remembrance, ah, yes, I have a meeting!
-When it wasn’t that, I would be totally disinterested; not being able to follow the lines of conversation that were being had.
-Brain fog had descended.
-I started to forget even simpler things; such as where I left my coffee cup, ordering lunch when I had already packed some, reading one email multiple times to understand its content.
-I pushed the thought away that something was wrong and just kept pushing through.
+Only for my response to be, “what for?”
+Then I would slap my forehead in remembrance.
+Ah, yes, I have a meeting to attend!
+And when I actually did make those meetings, I would be totally disinterested; not being able to follow the lines of conversation that were being had.
+Brain fog had descended like a thick, gray mist hovering over the mountain of my mind.
+The simplest of things began to elude me.
+Things like where I left my coffee cup or ordering lunch when I had already brought my own.
+Or my personal favourite, reading the same email over and over again just to be able to grasp its content.
+At this point, the thought that I may need therapy entered my mind, but I pushed it away and kept rallying on.

 Sudden Emotional Waves

 Then there were the tears.
 Those were new.
 They seemed to be constantly lying in wait just below the surface.
-At the slightest inconvenience or a missed deadline had tears gushing down my face like someone left the faucet on.
+At the slightest inconvenience or a missed deadline had tears gushing down my face like a burst pipe.
+At other times, I found myself stepping away from conversations often just to regroup and to gather myself.
+Other times I stepped away because my melancholy mood tend to kill the general ‘vibe’ of the people I was around.

 The Pressure to “Move On”